cgvoller/standardisingScripts/README.md

 # standardisingScripts
-A snippet to help standardise scripts in R
+A series of template snippets to help standardise scripts and miscellaneous snippets I find useful.

 # Current Templates